EBL and RISE presentation

 The Centre offers a wide range of standard EM preparative consumables for sale to users.
 There is a price list of the more common items - please ask about other things which you feel we should stock.

 To use any of the Unit's instruments, you must be a registered user.
 To enquire about registering, contact Miranda Waldron.
 Alternatively, the Unit may be able to undertake contract work for you.

-The Unit has three transmission electron microscopes available for staff and student use: The FEI F20 CRYO FEGTEM, the FEI T20 TEM and the Zeiss EM 912 CRYO EFTEM.
+The Unit has two transmission electron microscopes available for staff and student use: The FEI F20 CRYO FEGTEM and the FEI T20 TEM.
 The instruments can be booked in advance for as long as is required for a particular experiment subject to user demand at that particular time.
 The Unit offers training in the operation of these instruments.

-The Unit has two scanning electron microscopes available for staff and student use: The Leo 1450 and the FEI NovaNano SEM.
-The 1450 is equipped for energy dispersive x-ray analysis.
+The Unit has two scanning electron microscopes available for staff and student use: The Tescan MIRA RISE SEM and the FEI NovaNano SEM.
+The MIRA SEM is a high resolution instrument equuipped with EBSD, E-beam writing and Raman spectroscopy.
 The Nova NanoSEM is a high resolution FEG SEM, equipped with an EBSD system, Energy Dispersive x-ray analysis and STEM Detector .
 The instruments can be booked in advance for as long as is required for a particular experiment subject to user demand at that particular time.
 The Unit offers training in the operation of these instruments.